endrebjorsvik/kaifa-meter/README.md

 This is a Python package that reads and decodes serial data from the HAN port of a few Kaifa electricity meters.
 It may be used as a Python library or as a standalone CLI.

 Serial data frame decoding is fairly naive and based on inspiration from [roarfred](https://github.com/roarfred) and [Per Erik Nordbø](https://drive.google.com/drive/folders/0B3ZvFI0Dg1TDbDBzMU02cnU0Y28).
-It uses the [Construct](https://construct.readthedocs.io/en/latest/index.html) library to parse the messages in a simple and straight-forward manner that can easily be understood.
+It uses the [Construct](https://construct.readthedocs.io/en/latest/index.html) library to parse the messages in a simple and straight-forward manner that can easily be understood and maintained.

 The CLI writes decoded data to either: